Evnty

 Sequence.dispose(): void

-Disposes of the sequence, signaling any waiting consumers.
-Called automatically when used with using declaration.
+Disposes of the sequence, rejecting any pending receive() waiters.
+Called by [Symbol.dispose]() (inherited from Async) when using the using declaration.

 Signal